VisTR: Visualizations as Representations for Time-series Table Reasoning: Multimodal Visualization Alignment

 \subsection{Modality Binding}

-We aim to bind all text $\mathbb{T}$, chart $\mathbb{C}$ and sketch $\mathbb{S}$ modalities together in a joint embedding space.
-Existing CLIP-based works predominantly focus on aligning pairs of modalities, while our objective is to accomplish the alignment of three modalities in the absence of the pairings between text and sketch modalities.
-As shown in Figure \ref{fig:space}, we employ a two-stage strategy: first, we employ modality-specific encoders to transform each modality into embeddings of uniform length\cite{structchart_2023}.
+We aim to bind all text $\mathbb{T}$, chart $\mathbb{C}$, and sketch $\mathbb{S}$ modalities together \jn{within} a joint embedding space.
+As shown in Figure~\ref{fig:space}, we employ a two-stage strategy.
+First, we utilize modality-specific encoders to transform each modality into embeddings of uniform length\cite{structchart_2023}.
 All three modalities are processed using the Transformer architecture, leveraging its self-attention mechanism to effectively capture complex dependencies within each modality.

-Given a chart $C_i$ with its corresponding observation $T_i$ in text modality, and observation $S_i$ in sketch modality, we encode them into normalized embeddings: $p_i = f(C_i)$, $q_i = f(S_i)$, and $k_i = f(T_i)$, where $f$ is a 63M-parameter 12-layer 512-wide Transformer with the architecture modifications with 8 attention heads\cite{gpt2_2019} for text modality, and the Vision Transformer (ViT)\cite{vit_2020} with a patch size of 32 for chart and sketch modalities.
-Each modality is processed by a separate encoder, which is designed to cater to the unique characteristics of the input.
-We add a modality-specific linear projection head on each encoder to obtain a fixed size $d$ dimensional embedding, which is normalized, and set as $p_i$, $q_i$ and $k_i$ for loss calculation.
+Inspired by studies on sketch-based image retrieval tasks\cite{Lyou_2024_WACV}, we treat sketches and charts as distinct modalities due to their differing characteristics, even though they can both be embedded via the same image encoder.
+Given a chart $C_i$ with its corresponding observation $T_i$ in text modality, and observation $S_i$ in sketch modality, we encode them into normalized embeddings: $p_i = f(C_i)$, $q_i = f(S_i)$, and $k_i = f(T_i)$, where $f$ is a 63M-parameter 12-layer 512-wide Transformer with the architecture modifications with 8 attention heads\cite{gpt2_2019} for text modality, and a Vision Transformer (ViT)\cite{vit_2020} with a patch size of 32 for chart and sketch modalities.
+We add a modality-specific linear projection head on each encoder to obtain a fixed-size $d$-dimensional embedding, which is normalized, and set as $p_i$, $q_i$, and $k_i$ for loss calculation.
 Besides facilitating learning, this setup allows us to initialize a subset of the encoders with weights from pre-trained CLIP\cite{CLIP_2021} models.
-This initialization not only provides a strong starting point for our LVLM but also enables it to better understand and align the semantic content across different modalities.
+This initialization not only provides a strong starting point for our MLLM but also enables it to better understand and align the semantic content across different modalities.